 The SEC has been looking at the standard of care for brokers, dealers and investment advisers for many years.
 Nearly 10 years ago, the Dodd-Frank Act authorized the SEC to set out regulations addressing the standards of care for brokers, dealers and investment advisers when providing investment advice about securities to retail customers.

-While the new rules apply a new quasi-fiduciary standard of conduct to brokers, in doing so the SEC sought to protect the brokerage business model by preserving investor choice between receiving advice from a broker or adviser.
+While the new rules apply a quasi-fiduciary standard of conduct to brokers, the SEC sought to protect the brokerage business model by preserving investor choice between receiving advice from a broker or adviser.

 The regulations in brief

 The broker-dealer must provide “full and fair disclosure” of all material facts, including:

 - Fees that apply to customers’ transactions, holdings and accounts;

 - Any conflicts of interest associated with the recommendation.

 The broker must exercise “reasonable diligence, care and skill” in making investment recommendations, including: